A BRIEF HISTORY OF PETERBOROUGH

 A new bridge over the Nene was built in 1934.
 A public swimming pool opened in 1938.

 In the early 20th century industries in Peterborough included corset making and tool making.

 The fate of Peterborough was changed forever in 1967 when it was decided to make it a new town.
 At that time it had a population of about 80,000.
 It was decided to double this to about 160,000.
 In 1968 a Development Corporation was formed.
-Building began in 1970 at Peterborough grew rapidly in the 1970s and 1980s as 3 new suburban areas were built, Bretton, Orton and Castor.
-At the present time a fourth area is being built at Hampton south of the city.
+Building began in 1970 at Peterborough grew rapidly in the 1970s and 1980s as new suburban areas were built at Bretton and Orton.
+At the present time, a fourth area is being built at Hampton south of the city.
 In 1969 a new District Hospital opened in Peterborough incorporating the old War Memorial Hospital.
 The Key Theatre was built in 1973.

 Three new shopping centres opened in Peterborough in the late 20th century.
 Hereward Cross Centre opened in 1964.
 The Queensgate Centre opened in 1982.
 The Rivergate Centre opened in 1989.